spacecat8086/PaintKiller/README.md

 # PaintKiller
-Simple graphics editor written in C#
+Simple vector graphics editor written in C# using WinForms
+## Features
+- Plugin support
+- Serialization/deserialization in text format
+- Custom UI

-How to build and use plugins:
+### How to build and use plugins:
 1) Run 'dotnet build' in the 'Modules/Plugin-Name/' folder
 2) Create the 'Plugins' folder in the PaintKiller build location and copy Plugin-Name.dll here